Choosing a Dog Breed Guide – Best Type of Dog for You!

 Overview: What Dog Is Best For You

-One of the best tips you could use when looking for a dog is to make a spreadsheet or document with all of the important information about each breed.
+Best tips you could use when looking for a dog is to make a spreadsheet or document with all of the useful information about each breed.
 Then, you could create a weighted system where you'll choose what means more to you.

 After doing all of this, you can weigh out the pros and cons and figure out exactly which dog breed is the best for you.